 Garlic bloat nematode has become a serious pest issue for garlic growers in the northeastern U.S. Once infected, fields must endure a rigorous eradication program before any alliums should be grown there again.
 The problem affects all alliums, but is especially an issue for growers of garlic seed stock.
 We at Fedco Bulbs take this pest infestation seriously because we really don't want to chance infecting your precious gardening or farming ground.

-Fedco Bulbs requires our growers and suppliers to test each lot of garlic and walking onions for garlic bloat nematode using reputable independent labs.
+Fedco Bulbs requires our growers and suppliers to test each lot of garlic for garlic bloat nematode using reputable independent labs.
 Each lot must test negative before we receive delivery and must arrive with documentation.